Right simple singularities in positive characteristic: Classification of right simple singularities

 \section{Classification of right simple singularities}

-In this section we classify the right simple singularities $f\in K[[x_1,\ldots,x_n]]$ for $K$ an algebraically closed field of characteristic $p>0$.
+In this section we classify the right simple singularities $f\in \mathfrak{m}\subset K[[x_1,\ldots,x_n]]$ for $K$ an algebraically closed field of characteristic $p>0$.
 The classification of contact simple singularities was done in \cite{GK90}.
-In contrast to $char(K)=0$, where the classification of right simple and contact simple singularities coincides, the classification is very different in positive characteristic.
+In contrast to $\mathrm{char}(K)=0$, where the classification of right simple and contact simple singularities coincides, the classification is very different in positive characteristic.
 For example, for every $p>0$, there are only finitely many classes of right simple singularities and for $p=2$ only the $A_1$-singularity in an even number of variables is right simple.
-The classification of right simple singularities is summarized in Theorems \ref{thm1.5.0}, \ref{thm1.5.1} and \ref{thm1.5.2}. \begin{theorem} Let $\mathrm{char } K=p > 0$.
-Let $f(x)\in K[[x]]$ be a univariate singularity such that its Milnor number $\mu:=\mu(f)$ is finite.
-Then
+The classification of right simple singularities is summarized in Theorems \ref{thm1.5.0}, \ref{thm1.5.1} and \ref{thm1.5.2}.
+Note that $f\in\mathfrak{m}\setminus\mathfrak{m}^2\Leftrightarrow \mu(f)=0$ and then $f\sim_r x_1$ (hence right simple) by the implicit function theorem.
+We may therefore assume in the following that $f\in\mathfrak{m}^2$.